icemtel/carpet/data/friction_coeffs/archive/machemer_3M/README.md

 - g12 - a copy of g21
 - g11 is taken from single cilium experiment
 - g22 is taken as transpose of g11

+UPD: was a bug in g22; use machemer_4 instead